 What are the commercial roof material types?

-What is the life expectancy of the various commercial roof material types?
+The life expectancy of the various commercial roof material types.

-What are the pros and cons of a TPO roof?
+What are the pros and cons of PVC, TPO and EPDM?

 What is a commercial roof?